 Lines/page

 Specify the number of lines per page, within the range 10 to 150.
 The default number of lines per page is 80 for the assembler list file.
+This option is only available for the 78K0/78K0S cores.

 Tab spacing